acdh-oeaw/repo-php-util/docs/files/util/Indexer.php.txt

     }

     /**
-     * Allows to turn on skipping of already existing resource or resources
+     * Defines if (and how) resources should be skipped from indexing based on
-     * which don't exist in the Fedora already.
+     * their (not)existance in Fedora.
      *
      * @param int $skipMode mode either Indexer::SKIP_NONE (default),
      *   Indexer::SKIP_NOT_EXIST, Indexer::SKIP_EXIST or